appseconnect/docs/_posts/Connectors/Technology Connectors/Rest/2019-09-20-BasicAuthentication.md

  {: .notice--info}

 4. Go to the `App section` of the portal  and you can view the selected application.
-5. Click Credential button for the choosen application and the following screen appears
+5. Click Credential button for the choosen application and the following screen appears.
+Click on the **`Add new Credential`** button.

 ![basic-cloud-credential](/staticfiles/connectors/media/technology-connector/basic-cloud-credential.png)

+**Note:** If you don't have  a cloud environment created on your organisation, You will be getting this message **`Please create an cloud environment to Grant the credentials`** on clicking the **Add new Credential** button.
+To know more about creating Cloud Environment, [Click Here](/deployment/Environment-Management/#adding-cloud-environment)

 Here you need to enter the following details as shown: